Alexandria Gutiérrez Swette photo

 • Representation of the provisional joint liquidators for a Bermuda investment company in multiple sets of proceedings regarding preservation and ownership of assets worth US $3.2 billion, including DOJ tax enforcement/forfeiture issues arising from an alleged multi-billion tax fraud scheme.

-• Representation of a former executive of a fintech startup in an investigation by the DOJ and SEC over alleged misrepresentations in the company’s acquisition by a major U.S. financial institution.
+• Representation of a former executive of fintech startup Frank in a highly publicized six-week criminal trial in the Southern District of New York following an investigation by the DOJ and SEC over alleged misrepresentations made in connection with the company’s acquisition by JPMorgan Chase.

 Special Situations Disputes